-Retirement plans consistently rank as a top employee benefit, second only to health insurance.
-When businesses offer matching 401(k) contributions, they may attract more job candidates and increase their employee retention rate.
+Retirement plans consistently rank among the top employee benefits, second only to health insurance.
+When businesses offer matching 401(k) contributions, they may attract more job candidates and increase employee retention.
 A 401(k) company match doesn’t need to be complex; contribution limits can keep it predictable and within your budget.

 Explore average company contributions and formulas to build a competitive 401(k) match plan.
 This guide explains how to offer a 401(k) with employer match, covering costs, benefits, and rules.